 Fekete kutya (the black dog) is one of my new favorite places in the Jewish district.
-But the problem is that it’s far too crowded whenever I try to go there now!
+But the problem is that it’s far too crowded when I try to go there now!

 When it opens, it is a calm retreat (and a nice place to work) but it gets busy at night as regular guests flood in to have a bite and a few drinks.